2021 Dodge Durango Hellcat costs $6,400 less than a Jeep Grand Cherokee Trackhawk

 In addition to the standard 3.6-liter V6, the Durango is available with Dodge's 5.7-liter Hemi V8.
 The cheapest way to get V8 power is with the rear-wheel-drive Durango R/T, which starts at $46,800 including destination.
 All-wheel drive is available on both V6 and V8 models.

 2021 Dodge Durango SRT Hellcat is the 1-year wonder we've been waiting for

 A new R/T Tow N Go package joins the lineup for 2021, priced at $54,395.
 This gets you the 5.7-liter Hemi V8, Brembo brakes, SRT wheels, a performance exhaust and more.
 As its name suggests, the Tow N Go trim is where the Durango offers the most trailering capability, able to pull 8,700 pounds.

-If the full-blown Durango Hellcat isn't your bag, Dodge will continue to offer theversion, with V8 power and standard all-wheel drive.
+If the full-blown Durango Hellcat isn't your bag, Dodge will continue to offer the SRT 392 version, with V8 power and standard all-wheel drive.
 It's priced at a slightly more reasonable $64,490.